charles-uno/charles-uno.github.io/_posts/2019-06-20-valakut-simulation.md

 | [[Farseek]], [[Sheltered Thicket]] | 11%  | 15%    | 41%    | 63%    |
 | [[Farseek]], [[Shivan Oasis]]      | 11%  | 15%    | 39%    | 60%    |

-<p class="table-caption">T3 is the odds to [[Through the Breach:Breach]] a [[Primeval Titan:Titan]] on turn three, which wins on the spot.
+<span class="table-caption">T3 is the odds to [[Through the Breach:Breach]] a [[Primeval Titan:Titan]] on turn three, which wins on the spot.
 T3.5 refers to hard-casting [[Primeval Titan:Titan]] on turn three, which often stabilizes the board right away, but doesn't win until the next turn.
 Values are cumulative, so "≤T4" is the sum of T3 odds, T3.5 odds, and T4 odds.
-All values ±1%.</p>
+All values ±1%.</span>

 Right off the bat, we can make a quick sanity check: [[Cinder Glade]] and [[Sheltered Thicket]] both perform better than [[Shivan Oasis]] across the board.
 If this weren't the case, we'd know something was wrong.
 It's also reassuring to see that [[Cinder Glade]] is at a relative advantage on turn three, while [[Sheltered Thicket]] performs best on turn four.
 Even a single tapped land drop makes it hard to curve into a turn-three [[Primeval Titan]], but that extra turn gives us some wiggle room to cycle [[Sheltered Thicket]] in search of a missing piece.